Duet3D/RepRapFirmware/README.md

 Pull requests
 =============
 If you wish to submit a pull request that changes the existing behaviour of RepRapFirmware, please discuss the change with me and other users first via the forum at https://forum.duet3d.com/.
-RepRapFirmware is used in a wide variery of different machines and a change that may suit you may cause difficulties for other users.
+RepRapFirmware is used in a wide variery of different machines and a change that may suit you may cause difficulties for other users. **I will reject any PRs that have not been discussed with me unless they are trivial bug fixes.**

 Overview and history
 ====================